-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the basic financial statements of the Utility Debt Securitization Authority (the UDSA), which comprise the statement of net position as of December 31, 2013 and the related statements of revenues, expenses, and changes in net position, and cash flows for the period then ended, and the related notes to the basic financial statements, which collectively comprise the UDSA's basic financial statements, and have issued our report thereon dated March 27, 2014.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the basic financial statements of the Utility Debt Securitization Authority (UDSA), which comprise the statement of net position as of December 31, 2014 and the period from inception (July 29, 2013) through December 31, 2013, the related statements of revenues, expenses, and changes in net position, and cash flows for the period then ended, and the related notes to the basic financial statements, which collectively comprise UDSA's basic financial statements, and have issued our report thereon dated March 30, 2015.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

-In planning and performing our audit of the basic financial statements, we considered the UDSA's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the UDSA's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the UDSA's internal control.
+In planning and performing our audit of the basic financial statements, we considered UDSA's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of UDSA's internal control.
+Accordingly, we do not express an opinion on the effectiveness of UDSA's internal control.